chartjs/Chart.js/docs/docs/axes/cartesian/time.md

 * `quarter`
 * `year`

-The format string used as a key depends on the date adapter you chose to use.
+The format string used as a value depends on the date adapter you chose to use.

 For example, to set the display format for the `quarter` unit to show the month and year, the following config might be passed to the chart constructor.